 It is inevitable that once the economy stabilises and companies recover, there will be a surge in companies increasing their hiring in order to match up to the competition in their respective markets.
 As such, the industry must retaliate to disruption by adapting hiring methods, fine tuning industry specialisms and paying strict attention to trends.

 Securing the right talent could be fundamental to accelerating recovery and despite the new regulations, more and more companies are embracing virtual hiring.
 Subsequently, virtual onboarding may become the ‘new normal’ for hiring, with companies like CVS going virtual almost overnight by hosting virtual hiring events and looking to hire around 50,000 more to suit recent demands.
-Similarly the tech giants of Google, Twitter, Microsoft and IBM are planning virtual internships as are the financial powerhouses like JP Morgan, Goldman Sachs and Morgan Stanley.
+Similarly, tech giants like Google, Twitter, Microsoft, and IBM are planning virtual internships as are the financial powerhouses like JP Morgan, Goldman Sachs and Morgan Stanley.
 The commitment by the companies that can operate remotely to building a talent pipelines provides confidence that the long term implications of not investing in talent outweighs the hopefully shorter term impacts of coronavirus.
-The surge of hiring using these methods supports the an article in Business Leader that suggests that unlike previous economic crises like the 2008 recession, companies are being put in the position where they want to or need to hire people but are restricted due to the nationwide lockdown.
+The surge of hiring using these methods is supported by an article in Business Leader, which suggests that unlike previous economic crises (like the 2008 recession), companies are being put in the position where they want to or need to hire people, but are restricted due to the nationwide lockdown.